-When it comes to debunking common study myths, the real hurdle isn’t finding new tips.
-It’s unlearning the "tried and true" habits that are actually slowing you down.
-In this guide, we’re looking at the science of learning to see why your current routine might be one big academic prank—and how AI tools like SuperKnowva can help you switch to strategies that actually stick.
+Debunking common study myths is about unlearning the habits that slow you down.
+This guide explores the science of learning to show why your current routine might be ineffective and how SuperKnowva helps you switch to strategies that stick.

 The 'April Fools' of Academia: Why Study Myths Persist